-The Factotum: development of a new opera that adapts Rossini's Barber of Seville to the setting of a contemporary Black barbershop. \$10,271 raised in July 2020 from 37 donors.
+The Factorum: a new opera that adapts Rossini's Barber of Seville to the setting of a contemporary Black barbershop. \$10,271 raised in July 2020 from 37 donors.

 "3Arts has been magical.
 Every time I do something with 3Arts, a million things happen as a result.
 If it weren't for 3AP, Lyric Opera wouldn't know about the project.
 What happened was way beyond what I expected."
-In the summer of 2020, as the nation was only three months into the COVID-19 pandemic, Will Liverman launched a 3AP campaign to develop a new opera.
-Like many other artists at the time, his performance schedule had come to a complete halt and he was nervous about what the future would hold.
+In the summer of 2020, as the country was three months into the COVID-19 pandemic, Will Liverman launched a 3AP campaign to develop a new opera.
+Like many other artists at the time, his performance schedule had come to a complete halt, and he was nervous about what the future would hold.
 He was also uncertain about fundraising for a creative project during such a tumultuous time.
 But The Factotum was an idea that he couldn't let go of, and while his touring schedule was on hiatus, he had more time to devote to the project than ever before.
-As a rising star on the opera circuit, Will had developed a wide network within Chicago and well beyond, which helped him spread the word and reach his initial funding goal within a matter of days.
-With several weeks still to spare, he promoted a "stretch goal" of \$10,000 to help raise additional funds.
-After the campaign concluded, he and his collaborator, DJ/recording artist K-Rico (Rocket Jackson), began working immediately.
+As a rising star on the opera circuit, Will had developed a wide network within Chicago and well beyond, which helped him reach his initial funding goal within a matter of days.
+He then promoted a "stretch goal" of \$10,000 to help raise additional funds.
+After the campaign concluded, he and his collaborator began working immediately.
 Meeting virtually between their homes in Chicago and Brooklyn, they refined the story, libretto, and musical arrangement.
-Their hope was to develop a workshopped version of The Factotum that could be shared with prospective presenters or producers of new opera works.
 Without a producer lined up, Will anticipated that he'd have to work hard to get the project in front of the right people and institutions.
 But the campaign had already caught the attention of Lyric Opera of Chicago as well as Seattle Opera.
-"It was because of 3AP.
-We had those demos ready to go when folks immediately expressed interest," Will later recalled.
-By August, Lyric offered to produce a fully workshopped version of the piece as part of their virtual season of offerings in late 2020.
-In addition to producing the workshopped version, Lyric released a mini documentary called "Creating The Factotum," which was released in February 2021 and is currently available for streaming on their website.
-Will and K-Rico hope the film will introduce the project to others who may invest in a full production at a later date.
+By August 2020, Lyric offered to produce a workshopped version of the piece later that year.
+The success of that led to Lyric committing to a full production as part of their 2022-23 season.